charliecalvert/CloudNotes/Assignments/Firebase/FirebaseAddressLogin.md

 ## Service Account

 Go to the project overview for your project and select the Settings (gear) icon.
 Select **Project Settings | Service Accounts |  Service Accounts from Google Cloud Platform**.
 Click the actions (hamburger) icon for the third item, the firebase-admsdk and create a key.
 It will be downloaded to your system as a JSON file.
+Put it in the root of your repository.

+**NOTE**: _Our repositories should be private.
+It would be an error to publish this key to a public repository and Google will probably find the problem and write you an email about it._

 Create an environment variable that points at it.
 The exact code will differ on your system, but it might look a bit like this:

-    export GOOGLE_APPLICATION_CREDENTIALS="/home/bcuser/Source/isit322-lastname-2043dasdfae323.json"
+    export GOOGLE_APPLICATION_CREDENTIALS="/home/bcuser/Git/prog272-lastname-2019/prog272-lastname-2043dasdfae323.json"

 I've put the above line of code near the bottom of my **.bashrc** so that it always gets loaded when I open a new shell.
 The first time you do it, if you already have one or more bash shells open, then you need to either past the code into each open bash shall and press enter, or else run this command: